Improve app usability through display of metadata in graphical layouts

 example: a share with three tags ["kid's", "movies", "tv"] will match for movies. one with ["tv", "movies", "kids"] will match for and show tv episodes

-#7 Updated by cpg almost 7 years ago
+#7 Updated by cpg about 7 years ago

 - Subject changed from Improve tablet layout to Improve app usability through display of metadata in graphical layouts